lesreddy/ecommerce-goodbean/TESTING.md

 As a visitor to Goodbean I expect:
-1. To find what I am looking for easily and effectively - Yes (simple design)
+1. To find what I am looking for easily and effectively - Yes (simple easily navigatable design)
 2. To use it effectively from any device including Mobile, Tablet and Desktop - Yes (fully responsive)
 3. Be confident in the purchasing process so that it feels secure and reliable - Yes (stripe functionality)
 4. To be able to make contact with Goodbean easily if needed - Yes (contact form)